ga-chicago/project-3-sinatra-react/README.md

 ### Suggested Ways to Get Started

 * **Begin with the end in mind.** Know where you want to go by planning with wireframes & user stories, so you don't waste time building things you don't need.
 Keep it lean and keep it elegant.
+* As your wireframes are taking shape, you should be figuring out what data you're going to have, and what the database schemas will look like.
+Don't start developing until you have **a solid plan/understanding about what data you'll be using exactly, the schemas, and the relevant relations.**
 * **Don’t hesitate to write throwaway code to solve short term problems**
 * **Read the docs for whatever technologies you use.** Most of the time, there is a tutorial that you can follow, but not always, and learning to read documentation is crucial to your success as a developer
 * **Commit early, commit often.** Don’t be afraid to break something because you can always go back in time to a previous version.
 * **User stories define what a specific type of user wants to accomplish with your application**.
-It's tempting to just make them _todo lists_ for what needs to get done, but if you keep them small & focused on what a user cares about from their perspective, it'll help you know what ot build
+It's tempting to just make them _todo lists_ for what needs to get done, but if you keep them small & focused on what a user cares about from their perspective, it will help you make important development decisions
-* **Write pseudocode before you write actual code.** Thinking through the logic of something helps.
+* **Write pseudocode before you write actual code.** By this point, you're likely realizing the benefit of thinking through your logic this way.

 ---